How Much Is Pet Insurance?

 • Medication: Injections or prescription meds

 A basic policy will cover you for a lot of your pet’s health-related expenses, but not everything.
-That’s why pet insurance companies will offer add-ons.
+That’s why pet insurance companies offer add-ons.

 What are add-ons?